mamedev/mame/docs/source/commandline/commandline-all.rst

 ==============================

-This section contains configuration options that are applicable to *all* MAME configurations (both including both SDL and Windows native).
+This section contains configuration options that are applicable to *all* MAME configurations (including both SDL and Windows native).

 .. contents:: :local: